What are Botox®, Dysport®, Jeuveau® and Xeomin®

 - You are allergic to benzyl alcohol or botulinum toxin.

-- You have neuromuscular disease (such as myasthenia gravis).
+- You have a neuromuscular disease (such as myasthenia gravis).

 - You are taking aminoglycoside medications (Streptomycin, Neomycin, Gentamycin)